LucasIBoczkowski/lucasiboczkowski.github.io/README.md

 # 🚀 Lucas Boczkowski's Data Science Portfolio

+## Summary
-<p align="justify"> Welcome to my data science portfolio!
-This repository contains a collection of projects I've worked on, showcasing my skills and expertise in the field of data science.
-Also, it contains a summary of my complete jov history. </p>
+<p align="justify"> Welcome to my resume!
+This file contains my journey at work and education, including a repository with the collection of data science projects I've worked on, showcasing my skills and expertise in the field of data science. </p>

 ## About Me
 <p align="justify"> Passionate IT professional with over 13 years of experience in managing the end-to-end product development process across diverse industries, including e-commerce, travel, education, construction, agriculture, and automotive.
 My main goal is to take my career beyond the limits, constantly learning in a collaborative way, in order to build products that really matter. </p>

-## 🎓 Education
+## Education
 - Universidad Tecnológica Nacional — Information systems engineer
   - 2005 - 2011
   - Facultad Regional Córdoba.